N.H. patients possibly exposed to fatal brain disease

 Medtronic declined to make executives available to comment but issued a statement saying it had recently been notified by the hospital about the case.

-“Upon notification that our instruments had been used in this case, we followed procedures to quickly track that specific set of instruments and confirmed they were used in five additional cases,” it said.
+“Upon notification that our devices had been used in this case, we followed procedures to quickly track that specific set of devices and confirmed they were used in five additional cases,” it said.
 “We are assisting the hospitals and the appropriate state health authorities as they manage this situation.
 We have also notified the US Food and Drug Administration.”

 The company declined to say where the five other patients lived.